michauhl/RBPBench/README.md

 <img src="docs/rbp_region_occupancies.upset_plot.png" alt="RBP motif combinations example plot"
 	title="RBP motif combinations example plot" width="500" />

-**Fig. 2**: Upset plot showing the RBP motif combinations found in the genomic input sites.
+**Fig. 2**: Upset plot showing RBP motif combinations (plus set sizes) found in the genomic input regions.

 For more details on how to read the plot, see the produced HTML report.
-In this example we use a GTF file downloaded from [Ensembl](http://www.ensembl.org/info/data/ftp/index.html), but you can also provide e.g. a GTF file from [GENCODE](https://www.gencodegenes.org/human/).
+In this example we use a GTF file downloaded from [Ensembl](http://www.ensembl.org/info/data/ftp/index.html), but you can also provide a GTF file from  e.g. [GENCODE](https://www.gencodegenes.org/human/).
 There are several parameters to define the sizes of combinations to include in the upset plot (`--upset-plot-min-degree`, `--upset-plot-max-degree`, `--upset-plot-min-subset-size`).
 By default, the most prominent transcripts are used for annotation.
-Alternatively, a list of transcript can be provided via `--tr-list`.
+Alternatively, a list of transcripts can be provided via `--tr-list`.
 Which region annotations are to be considered can be further defined via `--tr-types`, and the minimum region annotation overlap can be set via ` --gtf-feat-min-overlap`.

 In addition to the upset plot, a plot containing the genomic regions annotations for each single RBP is generated: